Plagiatus/Statistic-Books-MC/README.md

 This datapack allows you to track any and all statistics or other scoreboard objectives in a book in a lectern.
 It sorts it by highest and thus shows whoever has the best score.

+NOTE: All statistics are tracked through scoreboards.
+Because of this they cannot start tracking before they are created.
+So remember to create your scoreboards early.
+This pack comes with a built-in function that sets up all possible objectives for you, see [How to know the scoreboard name](#how-to-know-the-scoreboard-name).

 ### Limitations

 Because under the hood it has to use scoreboard objectives, and scoreboard objectives only start tracking numbers when they are created and don't retroactively include the already happened things, the pack only starts tracking all the built-in statistics from the point it is added, not the point of world creation.
 It is thus **recommended to add the pack at world creation** or immediately afterwards.

 Because the way scoreboards work, only online players can be queried for their scores.
 To be able to also include offline players, this pack caches all players tracked scores **every 5 minutes**.
 This has various implications:

 - Scores aren't updated live, but at max every 5 minutes.
 - Players who aren't online for at least 5 minutes might not have their scores recorded.